codebreaker255/MyBashScripts-fork/README.md

 # MyBashScripts
-This is a testing ground for github features and exploration !
+This is a testing ground for github !

+My Bash scripts are running

-My Bash scripts are just too good!
+My Bash scripts are executing in the shell